Brennan Armstrong

-Brennan Armstrong (born October 18, 1999) is an American professional football quarterback who is a free agent.
+Brennan Armstrong (born October 18, 1999) is an American professional football quarterback.
 He was most recently a member of the BC Lions of the Canadian Football League (CFL).
-He played college football for NC State.
+He played college football for the NC State Wolfpack.
 Armstrong attended and played football for Shelby High School in Ohio.
-He started his career with Virginia, where he won the starting job for the Cavaliers for his redshirt sophomore season and led them to a 5–5 record.
+He started his career with the Virginia Cavaliers, winning the starting job for his redshirt sophomore season and leading them to a 5–5 record.

 As a redshirt junior, Armstrong led Virginia to the Wasabi Fenway Bowl which was canceled due to COVID-19.
 He is Virginia's all-time leader in career passing yards, total offense, passing touchdowns, consecutive games with a passing touchdown, 200, 300, and 400-yard games, and career pass attempts.
 He is also their single season leader in passing yards in a season, total offense, passing touchdowns, and passing completions.
 He also owns three single-game records when he threw for 554 yards and had 538 yards against North Carolina in 2021.
 Against BYU he tied Virginia's record for single-game touchdowns responsible with six.